kagiko/vaultwarden-wiki/Using-Docker-Compose.md

       - 192.168.1.20:443:80 #Server's home IP
 ```

 Even the server is running at the home network behind the NAT, I wanted to have Let's Encrypt's certificate.
 I followed this guide https://github.com/Neilpang/acme.sh/wiki/DNS-alias-mode.
+First set domain cname.
+And with CloudFlare export CF_Key and CF_Email or CF_Token and CF_Account_ID. https://github.com/Neilpang/acme.sh/wiki/dnsapi Then issue a cert.
+Finally install cert. `acme.sh --install-cert -d home.example.com --key-file /home/pi/ssl/key.pem --fullchain-file /home/pi/ssl/fullchain.pem`
-My domains A record points to the binded IP on the last line and there are no complaints about certificate.
+My domain's A record points to the binded IP on the last line of docker-compose.yml and there are no complaints about certificate.